-GSA’s reverse auction platform is changing the way federal agencies buy and contractors compete through FSS programme
+GSA’s reverse auction platform is changing the way in which federal agencies buy and contractors compete through the Federal Supply Schedule programme - .PDF file.

 This summer, the General Services Administration (GSA) launched a new online ‘eTool’ that enables federal agencies to use a reverse auction process to procure basic commodities and services.